AntiMicroX/antimicrox/README.md

 a question or share a suggestion, you can do that on the antimicrox page or on the [antimicrox-profiles](https://github.com/AntiMicroX/antimicrox-profiles) page.

+## Support

+There are several ways to get help with AntiMicroX.
+The easiest way is to upvote (with 👍) issues you thing are the most important ones.
+It is also possible to fund some issues using [Polar](https://polar.sh) platform to attract contributors.

-## Contributing
+### Contributing

 Any contributions into codebase are welcome.
 You can find contribution guide [here](./CONTRIBUTING.md).
+Some issues are may have bounties which are meant to attract contributors.

 ### Translation